-5. A Strong Economy
+A Strong Economy

 - 5.1.
 There is a need to ensure jobs are located where the maximum economic, environmental and social benefits can be achieved.
 The City Centre presents the best opportunities in respect of this, so is a particular focus.
 Clearly, certain parts of the City Centre are more suited to some types of businesses than others.
 Offices, retail and leisure have different locational requirements, so will need promoting in specific Policy Zones. - 5.2.
 Part 1 of the Plan highlights the importance of the Advanced Manufacturing Innovation District (AMID) to Sheffield's economic growth ambitions (see Part 1, information box on page 76).
-The AMID is home to the UK's largest research-led advanced manufacturing cluster and boasts developing centres of innovation in health and wellbeing as well as vital energy research focussed on net-zero carbon processes.
-There are ambitious plans for further expansion, so it is important that the objectives of the AMID are not undermined by other development proposals. - 5.3.
-Along with the City Centre and AMID, one of the Sheffield Plan's objectives is to support the vitality and viability of District Centres and Local Centres, so commercial, business, service and community uses should normally be located in existing Centres (see Policies SP3, NC10 and VC1). - 5.4.
-The Plan needs to ensure that all local people and communities share in the economic, employment and social benefits that new development brings to their area as far as possible and the economic benefits are inclusive, by making full use of local recruitment and training programmes.
-There is a skills shortage in the city that must be addressed and we also need to take maximum advantage of our excellent universities and further education colleges. - 5.5.
-The city's universities and colleges make an important contribution to the city's economy; in terms of the student spend, the number of people employed (around 7,000) and the support given to local industry.
-The policies in this section enable them to develop and expand where necessary, whilst maintaining the education and research functions of the areas where the universities and colleges are already well established. - 5.6.
-Heavy industry is still hugely important in terms of value and employment for the city.
-Along with storage and distribution (which has seen a huge increase in demand recently), it needs to be provided with suitable land and premises in the right locations in order to operate effectively. - 5.7.
+The AMID is home to the UK's largest research-led advanced in health and wellbeing as well as vital energy research focussed on net-zero carbon processes.
+There are ambitious plans for are not undermined by other development proposals. - and Local Centres, so commercial, business, service and community uses should normally be located in existing Centres (see Policies SP3, NC10 and VC1). - The Plan needs to ensure that all local people and communities share in the economic, employment and social benefits that new development brings to their area as far as possible and the economic benefits are inclusive, by making full use of local the city that must be addressed and we also need to take maximum advantage of our excellent universities and further education colleges. - people employed (around 7,000) and the support given to local industry.
+The policies in this section enable them to develop and expand where necessary, whilst maintaining the education and are already well established. - has seen a huge increase in demand recently), it needs to be provided with suitable land and premises in the right locations in

+5.7.
 The Plan will ensure that businesses can operate, develop and grow in appropriate areas without being constrained by the presence of sensitive uses that could hold back current and future economic activity.